 Somewhat surprisingly, the Book of Revelation makes no specific mention of either the Antichrist or the man of lawlessness.
 However, most New Testament scholars believe that references to a beast (or the Beast) in Revelation 13:1-10 pertain to the Antichrist.

-In addition to the preceding biblical passages that we have cited, there are several other Old Testament scriptures that some Bible scholars believe allude to the Antichrist.
+In addition to the scriptures that we previously cited, there are several other Old Testament scriptures that some Bible scholars believe allude to the Antichrist.
 These scriptures provide prophecies of powerful rulers who would become notorious for their barbarity.
 However, we do not think there is sufficient reason to believe that one of these men will be the Antichrist.

 What Are Characteristics of the Antichrist?

-There are certain characteristics of the Antichrist that we can know, but there are other things we do not know about him.
+There are certain characteristics of the Antichrist that we can know, but he has other traits that are unclear.

 The Bible clearly informs us about the following characteristics of the Antichrist:

 - He will be a blasphemer (see Daniel 11:36; 2 Thessalonians 2:4; and Revelation 13:5-6).

 - He will be deceitful (see Daniel 8:25).